Go back

 Even more attractive than RedCat

 As a project manager, I know better than anyone else that so much more is possible in digital learning than our clients often expect.
-How about a digital escaperoom as part of online onboarding, where game elements teach you everything you need to get through your first work days?
+How about a digital escaperoom as part of online onboarding, where game elements teach you how to get through your first work days?
 Or a gamified learning where you walk through your “own” office and learn about information security?
 Just a few features that make learning much more appealing than reading a (digital) book.
 And even more attractive than good old RedCat.

 Cold feet

-, can you tell us more about the connection between systems thinking and our online learning solutions?
+can you tell us more about the connection between systems thinking and our online learning solutions?
 Let me know.

 Melinda!